Food fight builds as U.S. regulators weigh 'added sugar' label

 Not everyone is thrilled.
 If added, the line would be a major blow for sweetener companies already battling each other in an overcrowded industry as the growth of America’s massive sweet tooth stalls.

-That the proposed change will hurt U.S. demand was a key discussion topic at an industry conference in Stowe, Vermont.

-“Unfortunately, it doesn’t send domestic (sugar) deliveries but one direction,” Randy Green, an agricultural policy expert and consultant for the Sweetener Users Association, said during a Monday presentation.

 It is impossible to determine how many sugars have been added to a container of yogurt, unless companies choose to disclose it.
-Sugar is used to enhanced flavor in a wide range of products, beyond cookies, candy and sodas.
+Sugar is used to enhanced flavor in a wide range of products, beyond simply cookies and sodas.

 The fight is about to get serious, with lobbyists on either side expected to step up pressure as the FDA reviews public comments ahead of issuing a final rule.
 From there, it would likely be years before companies are required to update their labels.